rcpch/digital-growth-charts-server/README.md

     babies born below 32 weeks have the additional weeks (calculated up to 40 weeks) subtracted from their chronological decimal age until the age of 2 years

 A few other things about correction:
 - term is consider 37-42 weeks.
 No correction is made for any baby born between these gestations.
 Their decimal age, therefore is considered to be 0.0.
 This means a baby born at 42 weeks and now 2 weeks of age will calculate identically to a baby born at 37 weeks and now 2 weeks of age.
 The outcome of discussion amongst the project board members at length regarding babies born after 42 weeks gestation is that these infants should be treated as term and be considered to have an age of 0.0 y.
+It also follows that babies born premature who are not yet term will have a negative decimal age.

 ***Constants***